 (For a full discussion on what to look for in a drum teacher, listen to this episode of the Drumeo podcast!)

-From free videos on YouTube offered by a wide variety of drummers, private teachers on music lessons sites, and courses offered through music schools, to subscription sites like Drumeo, the choices are virtually endless.
+From free videos on YouTube offered by a wide variety of drummers, private teachers on music lesson sites, and courses offered through music schools, to subscription sites like Drumeo, the choices are virtually endless.
 You can also search social media and the websites of your favorite drummers to find out who’s taking new students.
 Many pros offer free lessons on YouTube and Instagram, in addition to individual paid lessons via Skype or Zoom (like Tommy Igoe, Anika Nilles and Stephen Taylor, to name just a few).

 If you’d rather take in-person lessons with a local drum teacher, most urban areas have at least several music stores that offer lessons at their location, often with a selection of instructors to choose from.
 A Google search should pull up music schools and stores in your area, and you can call or peruse their websites for prices, times, and sometimes teacher profiles.